 The Cassandra syndrome (adapted from Greek mythology) is an attempt to describe the relatively common experiences of the neurotypical partner in a neurodiverse relationship where their partner may have autism and/or ADHD.
 Autism and/or ADHD are neurodevelopmental conditions that impact how the neurodivergent individual engages in emotional reciprocity, social connection, communication, and perspective-taking skills.
 As an unintentional result on the neurodivergent partners’ end, this can leave the neurotypical partner feeling emotionally deprived, misunderstood, and invalidated.
 Complicating the neurotypical partner’s experience is often the poor understanding of this issue with friends, family, and mental health professionals.
 Whether at work, school, or home, they may have difficulty feeling understood and mindfully present due to the internal stressors they carry around from being in their neurodiverse relationship.

 Some professionals believe that the Cassandra Syndrome is another experience that can contribute to relational trauma also referred to as Complex PTSD.
 Complex PTSD is a form of trauma that doesn’t occur from one singular big traumatic event but rather from a series of ongoing contextual trauma events through lack of intimacy, social connection, emotional deprivation, and misattuned relationships.
-Signs that your neurodivergent partner’s behavior is contributing to relational trauma may include:
+It should be noted, that in most cases we see at Spectrum Connections Therapy, the neurodivergent partner lacks some skills to communicate and meet the neurotypical partner’s needs, but this is often unintentional and no one is necessarily to blame in these dynamics.
+Usually, both partners are speaking a different language so to speak.
+As neurodiversity-affirming and trauma-informed therapists, we strive to validate and honor both individuals’ experiences in the couples therapy process.
+With that said, signs that your neurodivergent partner’s behavior is contributing to relational trauma may include:

 - a lack of emotional connections and reciprocity